Beginner’s Guide to Green Tea

 What To Add To Green Tea

 There are countless green tea recipes online.
-The one thing that they all have in common is finding ways to sweeten green tea without losing the distinct flavor.
+The one thing that they all have in common is finding ways to sweeten green tea without losing its distinct flavor.

 One of the most popular things to add to green tea is honey and lemon.
 This will sweeten it and accentuate the bright flavors of the tea.